 My first plan was to use Twilio, consume Twilio's webhooks for each received SMS, and then use Github’s APIs to update a JSON file that is my data source for my texts/blog entries.
 This is nice because my long-form posts and notes live in GitHub and are created/updated/deleted via git commits.
 I would also get deploys for free because my Vercel project redeploys after every commit.
 I need deploys because my site is a static site generated using 11ty.

 Naturally, I ran into a few issues.
-After signing up for Twilio, I got fraud blocked and received an email asking for more information.
+After signing up for Twilio, I got "fraud blocked" and received an email asking for more information.
 Only after I respond and they review will they (maybe) unblock me.
-Instead, I switched to Nexmo, who also gave me $2 in credit to test out.
+Instead, I switched to Nexmo, which also gave me $2 in credit to test out.
 Their setup process was also quick and painless.

 My second issue, if you can call it that, was that using GitHub's APIs seemed more complicated than I wanted, so I pivoted to just storing a JSON file in S3 (via Supabase cause I’m lazy and don’t want to deal with AWS).